 With fall in full swing, why not start a batch of home brew?
 If you are new to the art of brewing and not sure where to start then you should take a look at some of our awesome beer equipment and ingredient kits!
 We have lots of different ingredient kits for this cooler time of year, ranging from American Ambers, to Red Ale, to English Browns and even Robust Porters.
 You can make up to 5 gallons of your favorite hearty beer enjoyably at home!

-The Brewer’s Best equipment kit comes in two main options: the Basic Beer Equipment Kit and the DeluxeBeer Equipment Kit.
-Both will have everything you need to brew 5 gallons of Beer; however, the Deluxe Equipment Kit has some really nice finishing touches such as a 5-gallon glass carboy, shut-off clamp, and brew paddle.
-Both kits come with a very helpful brewing guide that’s perfect for explaining how and when to use this equipment for your brew.
+The Brewer’s Best Basic equipment kit comes in two main options: the 5-gallon kit and the 1-gallon kit.
+Both will have everything you need to brew either 5 gallons or 1 gallon of Beer, and include a very helpful brewing guide that’s perfect for explaining how and when to use the equipment for your brew.

 For this fall, I tested out the American Amber kit.
 It was simple, fun, and delicious.
 Full of amber and caramel malts, it makes a smooth, slightly bittersweet beer that is great to enjoy while working in your backyard on an autumn day.
 It was easy to brew this beer right on my kitchen stove, filling my house with sweet smells of caramel and fresh oats.
 The ingredient kit was easy and informative.
 It taught me how to make a wort, calculate Alcohol by Volume, safely ferment these whole ingredients, and package it all into bottles that I can share with friends and family.